Last updated on August 13, 2021.

 One of the most famous psychological treatment approaches is cognitive behavioral therapy.
 According to the American Psychological Association, cognitive behavioral therapy is an effective intervention that can even improve daily functioning and quality of life.
-Here is a comprehensive guide of what cognitive behavioral therapy is, how this treatment approach works, where to find a CBT therapist in Hong Kong and more.
+Here is a comprehensive guide of what cognitive behavioral therapy is, how this treatment approach works and more.

 What is CBT?